 How should I use this medication?

-Deferasirox should be taken once daily at about the same time each day.
-Take it on an empty stomach or with a light meal.
+Deferasirox regular and film-coated tablets should be taken once daily at about the same time each day, on an empty stomach or with a light meal.
 If you cannot swallow whole tablets, the film-coated tablets may be crushed and administered by sprinkling the full dose on a soft food (e.g., yogurt or applesauce).
 Immediately eat the food that the medication is sprinkled on, and follow the medication with a glass of water.
 The dose should not be stored for future use.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.